 If you want to find solicitor or notary public in your area, you can contact the relevant society or faculty office:

-Yes, your deed poll will be accepted by the IPS.
+Yes, your deed poll will be accepted by HM Passport Office (formerly the Identity & Passport Service).
 However, note that your passport application will be rejected if:

 Note that if you live in Jersey, the Jersey Passport Office requires deed polls to be witnessed by a solicitor or notary public.